MontanaFlossCo/Flint-Documentation/1.0/guides/routes.md

 1. If you haven't done so already you have to declare your App's custom URL schemes in your `Info.plist`
 2. For universal link / associated domains you need to set up the entitlements and a file on your server.
 See the Apple docs for this.
 3. You need your application delegate to handle requests to open URLs and pass them to Flint.
 4. Implement an object to get your UI ready and return a presenter.
-See the docs for [Routes](guides/routes.md))*

 This application delegate part is very simple – add this to your `UIApplicationDelegate`, for example: